fsynthlib/fsynth/README.md

 The below dependencies won't be installed by Gradle:

 * JDK + path to it in `JAVA_HOME`
+  (warning: use Oracle's JDK for now, there are some issue with OpenJDK; see #31 for details)
 * npm + path to its binary in `PATH`